eoscostarica/guide.eoscostarica.io/docs/readme-file-template-source-code.md

----
-id: readme-file-template
-title: Readme file template
-sidebar_label: Readme file template
----

-README is a file that brings a little description about the whole project, which contains an introduction and explanation of this one.
-The kind of information that can be describe here is information requeried to understand the project and its structure or purpose.
-Then, we will give a template to create a README file for a new project.
-To copy this readme markdown source code, [please follow this link]().

-***

 ## Gif or Image Introduction

 Is simple and can sound so easy and yes, It does, but the impact that a Gif or Image can produce is too big.
 The viewer acquire the needed information to get interested in the project.
 For example: